oracle/docker-images/OracleTuxedo/core/README.md

 Tuxedo on Docker
 ===============
 Sample Docker configurations to facilitate installation, configuration, and environment setup for DevOps users.
-This project includes  [samples](samples/) for Tuxedo 12.1.3, and 12.2.2 based on Oracle Linux and Oracle JDK 8 (Server).
+This project includes Dockerfiles for Tuxedo 12.1.3, and 12.2.2 based on Oracle Linux and Oracle JDK 8 (Server).

 The certification of Tuxedo on Docker does not require the use of any file presented in this repository.
 Customers and users are welcome to use them as starters, and customize/tweak, or create from scratch new scripts and Dockerfiles.